neildawson/neildawson.github.io/_work/eligibilityhub.md

  I worked very closely with the product manager, mid-weight product designer, and developers to set the tone for our new team, interpret our remit from the company, and take our first steps towards the company’s long term vision.

- We made a long-overdue feature that I’m really proud of.
-The credit health check highlights issues with your credit that are holding you back.
-The crucial difference to the competition is it doesn’t stop there, suggesting actions you can take to make a difference.
+ Our first initiative, the credit health check, highlights issues with your credit that are holding you back.
+The crucial difference to the competition is it suggests actions you can take to make a difference.

  Perhaps more importantly for me, we also designed our new team to represent our values and work the way we wanted.
+responsibilities:
+  - "Identifying opportunities and setting direction"
+  - "Overseeing a midweight designer"
+  - "Desk and competitor research"
+  - "Facilitating an ideation workshop"
+  - "Exploring feasibility with devs"
+  - "UX, UI, and concept testing for one area of the feature"
+results:
+  - "Over 60% of monthly active users (MAU) viewed a factor impacting their credit"
+  - "Over 20% of MAU took a suggested action to improve"
+  - "A well-received vision for our product, and purpose for our new team"
 ---

-## A new mission
+## Challenges

-### The business context: building momentum
+### Building engagement

-The business was on a big engagement drive, aiming to <mark>get more customers set up to access their credit report and regularly using our native app</mark>.
-With other teams dedicated to onboarding and retention, it was our job to build out some strong core functionality the other squads could leverage to accomplish their goals.
+The business focus was engagement, aiming to <mark>get more customers using their credit report and the native app</mark>.
+With other teams dedicated to onboarding and retention, we were to build core functionality to help people understand and act on their credit.

 Our CPO had recently set a future vision which foresaw a service that intelligently responds to a customer’s financial position.
 From this vision came the theme of our first major piece of work: “action plans”.

-### The product context: lots of numbers, not much guidance

-When customers came to us for their credit report we could show lots of data on their credit use, but not a lot of commentary or guidance to make it useful.
-Much of the really valuable knowledge was buried in FAQs, guides, or deep in the page hierarchy, and very little was personalised.
+### Turning a report into a guide

-I came from a squad solely focused on the credit report area of the service, so I was acutely aware of this gap.
-We knew from speaking to customers that <mark>people mostly came to us for their credit score, but it was unclear why the score matters, or how to improve it</mark> .
+I came from the squad responsible for our free credit report and had seen a theme across many studies: <mark>customers came to us for their credit score, but didn't know why it mattered, or how to improve it</mark>.
+We let them browse their data, but didn't offer a lot of guidance.

-My new teammates Tom and Lorraine (product manager and mid-weight designer, respectively) had been working on a similar problem.
-TotallyMoney had another score, Borrowing Power, an indication of how many credit offers you’re eligible for.
-Lorraine had conducted research which indicated customers were unsure how to improve this score, too.
+The product manager (PM) and midweight designer (PD) had been talking to customers about TotallyMoney's other score, *Borrowing Power*, an indication of how many credit products you’re eligible for.
+They learned customers were unsure how to improve this score, too.

-There was a lot of overlap in the factors influencing both scores, so it was likely we could kill two birds with one stone. <mark>We were in a great position to address the lack of an onward journey</mark> in both areas.
+Many of the factors influencing the scores were shared, so <mark>we were in a great position to address the lack of an onward journey</mark> in both areas.

-### Collectively defining our team’s purpose
+### Defining our new team’s purpose

-As a brand new squad with a fairly broad remit from the business, we needed to have a clear idea of what we stood for and what we were trying to achieve.

-Armed with a great framework from my colleague Dave, I facilitated workshops to collaboratively define our mission, our vision for the future, and principles to work by.
-Lorraine and I refined these into clear statements.
+As a brand new squad with a broad remit from the business, we needed a shared purpose. <mark>I facilitated workshops</mark> to collaboratively define our mission, our vision for the future, and principles to work by.
+The PD and I refined these into clear statements.
 For example, our mission:

 > Everyone’s trying to get somewhere.
 We show people how far they’ve come, what to do next, and accompany them onward.

 <mark>By framing everything as a next step on a journey already underway, we hoped to diminish any sense of intimidation</mark>, motivating people to take action.

-## Our first project

-### Building a model to narrow our focus
+## Setting direction

+### Identifying opportunities and deciding where to start

-Lots of factors influence your credit score and your eligibility for a credit product.
-Some of the most impactful are your total credit limit, how much of your limit you use, and missing or defaulting on repayments.
+Lots of factors influence your credit score and your eligibility for a credit product, like how much of your credit limit you use, and making (or missing) repayments.
+Consequently, there are many actions you can take to improve your scores, so we needed to narrow our focus.

-Consequently, there are many actions you can take to improve your scores, so we needed to narrow our focus. <mark>Tom and I built a model of all the factors influencing both scores</mark>.
+<mark>The PM and I built a model of all the factors influencing both scores</mark>.
 We gathered data points and other considerations, including:

 - **Impact**, or how much weight each factor carried in each score calculation (sourced from supplier documentation and a study by our data science team)
 - **Quantity** of TotallyMoney customers currently affected
 - **Quality** of the existing experience in our product (if any!)

 Now we could see which factors were common to both scores and assess their importance, <mark>we prioritised the list to determine where to start</mark>.
-We settled on a short list of impactful factors we’d explain to customers in an initial release, planning to follow up with more factors later.
+We settled on a short list of impactful factors we’d explain to customers in the initial release, and defined rules of thumb for optimal and suboptimal behaviour in each.

 ### Proposing a new framework for our product: Atomic Actions

-The product squads had been split between two tribes for the past few years, one focusing on product comparison and monetisation, one on the free credit report.
-This split was evident in the product, with not much connecting the two areas.
-With the retirement of those tribes, we wanted to eliminate those gaps in the product, too.

-<mark>I advocated for the creation of an extendable, modular system</mark> for discussing these factors, rather than building unique solutions for each.
-This would allow us to optimise effort by building on past work, and hopefully prevent older work from falling behind as shared templates were updated.

-It wasn’t just about templates and components, though.
-Many factors (some of which I mentioned in the previous section) are foundational financial concepts, referenced often. <mark>The concepts themselves should be able to slot in to lots of journeys</mark>, anywhere in the product.
-For example, talking to someone about missed payments is relevant for people trying to improve their score, overcome debt, prepare for buying a home, and so on.
+Many factors (some of which I mentioned in the previous section) are foundational financial concepts, relevant to lots of journeys.
+For example, addressing missed payments is also helpful for people paying down debt, managing their spending, getting a mortgage, and so on.

+<mark>I advocated for the creation of a modular system</mark> for factors.
+This would allow us to reuse our work in other areas in the future, and keep a consistent experience between factors.

-I called this proposal “Atomic Actions”, pinching the “atomic” concept from [Brad Frost’s Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/).
-Mission Improve were on board immediately, and I received enthusiastic feedback when I presented it to the whole company. <mark>This became a key guiding force in the project</mark>.
+I called this proposal “Atomic Actions”, pinching the “atomic” concept from [Brad Frost’s Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/). <mark>This became a guiding principle for the project</mark>, and it was received enthusiastically when I presented it in a company-wide meeting.

+## Design

-### Sharing work between two designers and a PM
+### Sharing work with another designer

-Tom, Lorraine, and I operated as a triad, making key decisions together, then distributing work amongst ourselves to play to our strengths and keep up momentum.
+The PM, PD and I operated as a triad, making key decisions together, then distributing work amongst ourselves to play to our strengths and keep up momentum.

+In addition to the strategic work described above, I handled the missed payments factor from end to end:
+- Desk and analogous research
+- User journey map
+- Facilitating an ideation workshop
+- Ideating and prototyping solutions in Figma
+- Concept testing a contentious idea (ask me about it!)
+- Constructing the UI with our component library

-Lorraine was responsible for most of the journey planning, concepting, testing, and design for the hub and most of our first actions.
-I supported and guided her where needed, which I found really rewarding.
+I supported and guided the PD where needed, which I found really rewarding.
+She was responsible for most of the UX of the hub itself.
+In some areas we worked together:

-Tom and I worked to create rules of thumb for what determines optimal and suboptimal behaviour for each factor.
-Lorraine and I then worked closely with the copy team to express these concepts clearly and sympathetically.
+- Exploring entry points for the journey
+- How to prioritise and label factors
+- Writing clear and sympathetic descriptions, in collaboration with the copy team

+### The first missed payments action

-I handled one of the factors, missed payments, from end to end.
-I conducted desk research, analogous research, held an ideation workshop, concepted, then proposed a few possible solutions.
-I enjoyed working closely with Craig, one of our front-end devs, who carried out a few quick “spikes” to assess the technical feasibility of each solution. <mark>We settled on a simple reminder system we could build quickly to validate the concept</mark>, piggybacking on iOS and Android calendar functionality to get some features for free.
+I worked closely with one of our front-end devs, who carried out a few quick “spikes” to assess the technical feasibility of each solution. <mark>We settled on a simple reminder system we could build quickly to validate the concept</mark>, piggybacking on iOS and Android calendar functionality to get some features for free.

 ## Results and reflection

 ![The credit health check in motion, showing personalised breakdown of factors holding you back from getting the best offers]({{ "/assets/eligibilityhub/dynamic-actions.gif" | absolute_url }})

-The credit health check, including the reminder system to combat missed payments, was still in development when I departed TotallyMoney.
-The hub has now launched and I’m keen to hear how it performed against our engagement goals.
-I’ll update this case study when I do!
+The credit health check launched in January 2022.
+In its first 6 months over 60% of monthly active users (MAU) viewed a factor impacting their credit, and <mark>over 20% of MAU took a suggested action</mark>.
+The missed payments factor was the most interacted with.
+As a bonus, rates of customers reporting errors in their credit report rose noticeably.

+After my departure, Mission Improve dangled this carrot in front of customers through emails, push notifications, and additional entry points. <mark>It has become a primary growth driver for the product</mark>.

 Defining our ways of working together with the squad was one of my most rewarding experiences at TotallyMoney.
-I’m particularly pleased with the triad Tom, Lorraine, and I established.
+I’m particularly pleased with the triad the PM, PD, and I established.
 It’s an effective, reassuring structure that I’d like to replicate in future, ideally with a dev in the mix too.

 Looking back, there was a key point where we took stock of all the workstreams for this project and divided them amongst ourselves and a few other contributors.
-Before, Lorraine had been managing this mostly on her own.
+Before, the PD had been managing this mostly on her own.
 On reflection I see that this is just the kind of stuff I struggled with as a junior and mid-weight, so in future I’d do this much sooner, if not from the outset, to bring clarity and confidence, and improve pace.